harlow/multi_smtp/README.md

 MultiSMTP.error_notifier = MultiSMTP::Notifiers::Airbrake
 ```

-If you have another type of notification you'd like to receive, you can create a
+If there is another type of notification you'd like to receive, you can create a
-new notifier.
-The implementation must contain the class method `.notify`.
+new notifier that implements the class method `.notify`.

 ```ruby
 class MyCustomNotifier